microsoft/PowerPlatformConnectors/certified-connectors/Autenti E-Signature Standard Workflow Connector/README.md

 6. **Action**: Once approval is received, automate the next steps in the project workflow, such as sending the artwork to print or publishing it online.

 These examples showcase the versatility of the Autenti E-Signature Connector in Power Automate, enabling organizations to automate complex document workflows, reduce manual tasks, and accelerate decision-making processes.

+## Limitations and Known Issues

+Currently, there are no known issues.
+If any issues arise, please contact [Autenti support](mailto:support@autenti.com).

 ## Support